 However, we plan each session to be specific for the students attending and are happy to address themes and specific learning objectives with our wide range of learning.
 The sessions are planned and delivered by an experienced Buddhist, qualified teacher plus colleagues.

 Still Learning was launched in 2009, in response to requests from teachers across the region.
-Since then we have worked with over 30,000 students and over 120 schools, universities and scout groups.
-All our team are DBS checked and a wide range of teaching experience.
+Since then we have worked with over 30,000 students and over 125 schools, universities and scout groups.
+All our team are DBS checked and have a wide range of teaching experience.

 We are committed to finding a way to give students a first hand experience of Buddhism whatever the budget.
 Please get in touch with us to find out more.
 When should I book?
 Please try to make any bookings at least one month in advance, which will help us to accommodate your preferred dates.